patternfly/patternfly-react/packages/react-core/src/components/Masthead/examples/Masthead.md

 `Masthead` should contain the following components to maintain proper layout and formatting: `MastheadMain`, and `MastheadContent`.

-`MastheadMain` represents the smaller area taken up by a logo, and will typically contain a `MastheadLogo`. `MastheadContent` represents the main portion of the masthead area and will typically contain a `Toolbar` or other menu-like content such as `Dropdown`.
+`MastheadMain` represents the smaller area taken up by a toggle and logo, and will typically contain a `MastheadToggle` and a `MastheadLogo`. `MastheadContent` represents the main portion of the masthead area and will typically contain a `Toolbar` or other menu-like content such as `Dropdown`.

 ## Examples